-Through this programme, anyone with a RuPay Debit card that was issued by their bank within the last 18 months can use it to pay for their metro fare.
-Currently, this service is only offered on the Delhi Metro Airport Express line, but by the end of 2022, the full DMRC network will have access to it.
+Through this program, anyone with a RuPay Debit card issued by their bank within the last 18 months can use it to pay for their metro fare.
+Currently, this service is only offered on the Delhi Metro Airport Express line, but by the end of 2022, the full DMRC network will have access.

-This will serve as an automatic fare collecting system and enable you to use your smartphone as an interoperable transit card to pay for fares for the metro, buses, and other services covered by the programme.
+This will serve as an automatic fare-collecting system and enable you to use your smartphone as an interoperable transit card to pay for fares for the metro, buses, and other services the program covers.

 You can use this phone when entering or leaving metro stations via AFC (Automatic fare collection)

-The National Common Mobility Card (NCMC) concept is already in use in a number of the world’s top nations, and it will soon be implemented in India with its own locally produced NCMC smart card.
+The National Common Mobility Card (NCMC) concept is already in use in several of the world’s top nations, and it will soon be implemented in India with its own locally produced NCMC smart card.